-While progress is slowly being made to create more welcoming and inclusive workplaces for LGBTQ employees, there is still much to be done.
-Below are some eye opening statistics from the 2009 Human Rights Campaign’s Degrees of Equality: A National Study Examining Workplace Climate for LGBT Employees.
+While progress is slowly being made to create more welcoming and inclusive workplaces for LGBTQ+ employees, there is still much to be done.
+Below are some eye-opening statistics.

-For many LGBTQ individuals, the work environment is fraught with anxiety.
-Derogatory comments go unchecked, exclusive language is used in workplace communications and energy that could be spent on working and creating healthy relationships with coworkers is instead spent on maintaining barriers, avoiding social events and learning how to keep secrets about their home lives and families.
+For many LGBTQ+ individuals energy that could be spent on working and creating healthy relationships with coworkers is instead spent on maintaining barriers, avoiding social events and learning how to keep secrets about their home lives and families.

 About our SafeZone Training

-The Gay Alliance SafeZone Training can be customized to meet the needs of any organization.
-Ideally our SafeZone Training is a 2-4 hour workshop, which can be presented in one or two sessions.
-This program is a dynamic, interactive session that includes activities and discussion around: inclusive and respectful language, the process of coming out, understanding sexual identity, taking action on our campuses and in our workplaces, where to go for help and much more.
+The LGBTQ Academy at the Out Alliance offers a SafeZone Training that can be customized to meet the needs of any organization.
+Our SafeZone Training is a 2-4 hour workshop, which can be presented in one or two sessions.
+This program is a dynamic, interactive session that includes activities and discussion around: inclusive and respectful language, the process of coming out, understanding sexual and gender identity, taking action on our campuses and in our workplaces, where to go for help and much more.
 This session will give participants the skills they need to provide support and to create environments that are safe, welcoming and inclusive.
-At the end of the class, participants are offered a Gay Alliance SafeZone sticker so that they can create their own SafeZone.
+At the end of the class, participants are offered an Out Alliance SafeZone sticker so that they can create their own SafeZone.

 Feedback from our SafeZone Training Program (June 2018)